Surajkamdi/days-time-calculator-webapp/README.md

 # Days Calculator Developed Using reactjs
-Calculate the total days between two dates.
+Calculate Total Days and Time between two intervals..
 WebApp Made By Suraj Kamdi.

 ###Add some screenshots and description here